Simplifying the Flight Booking Experience

 Overview

 Flyt is a speculative redesign of a flight-booking platform created to address real user frustrations found in industry-leading sites.
-The goal was to make booking faster, clearer, and more intuitive — cutting through the clutter that often overwhelms travellers.
+The goal was to make booking faster, clearer, and more intuitive — cutting through the clutter that often overwhelms travellers in other popular sites.

-I worked through all stages of the UX process, from discovery research to high-fidelity prototyping, using both qualitative and competitive research methods.
+I worked through all stages of the UX process, from discovery research to high-fidelity prototyping, using the double diamond design process.

 The Challenge